OmerBilget/Quadtree-LOD-Planet-Generation-Unity/README.md

  no garbage produced
  seams that generated with heightmap resolution differences stitched
  I used fixed sixe arrays so vertice fixed size should change accordingly to the resolution
+ collision mesh added so you can land on planet

 ### Screenshots
 ![](screenshots/s1.png)